-One of the reasons divorce mediation is such a valuable process for both parties is the non-aggressive and co-operative communication it fosters.
+- Peaceful Communication –Divorce mediation maintains a co-operative, non-aggressive approach to divorce negotiations.
 Being able to sit down with one another to compromise and work through the divorce issues may act as a foundation for future communications.

-The assistance of a mediator is especially valuable for couples with children.
-Custody, parenting, support and time sharing issues are often the most contentious issues in divorce proceedings.
+- Ensures the Best Possible Outcome for Couples with Children –Custody, parenting, time sharing, and child support are often the most contentious issues in divorce proceedings.
 A divorce mediator can help you and your spouse find realistic solutions that are equitable and stability enhancing.

-The importance of maintaining the mindset that you and your former husband or wife are still partners in terms of raising your children is essential not only to reach an effective settlement, but also to ensure that settlement and co-operation last well into the future.
+The importance of maintaining the mindset that you and your former spouse are still partners in terms of raising your children is essential not only to reach an effective settlement, but also to ensure that the settlement and co-operation last well into the future.

 Mediation is also significantly healthier for your children.
 The more you two can get along and make a shared parenting plan work, the less vitriol the children will experience in their home lives.